 Thus, the old age of a Gurmukh is more delighting, charming, and graceful.

 Whilst the old age of a Manmukh-Saakat-Mayadhaaree is ugly and painful.
 Hence, both the Gurmukh and Manmukh-Saakat-Mayadhaaree live two different life styles.

 - ਗੁਰ ਕੈ ਸਬਦੇ ਜੇ ਮਰੈ ਫਿਰਿ ਮਰੈ ਨ ਦੂਜੀ ਵਾਰ ॥:Who dies (death of egotism…) in the Gur-Shabad, then he does not die again (ਆਤਮਕ ਮੌਤ), a second time (sggs 1009).

-On the other hand, since a Manmukh-Saakat-Mayadhaaree does not stay spiritually Young, he becomes spiritually ugly.
+On the other hand, since a Manmukh-Saakat-Mayadhaaree does not stay spiritually Young, his life and death becomes spiritually ugly.

 In short, a Gurmukh is not a question of heredity, family of birth, ancestry, race, region, social status, caste or Jaat Paat, creed, education, titles, religion, religious paraphernalia, robes, etc.; it is a question of Mool-Abidance!

 Clearly, to become a Gurmukh is like chewing steel-balls or standing in a fire without getting burnt!